Ziggy Ansah returns to Seahawks practice and ‘is ready to battle,’ says coach Pete Carroll

 Carroll confirmed an NFL Network report that receiver David Moore has a broken humerus bone but that he should not be out long.
 Carroll called it specifically a “non-displaced fracture.’’

 “It’s sore but he’s not too uncomfortable so he’s going to be able to make a really quick recovery,” Carroll said.
 “What that is we don’t know.
 We will just wait and see.
-But I would bet I another week or so David is going to be chomping a the bit to come back.’’
+But I would bet in another week or so David is going to be chomping at the bit to come back.’’

 Carroll said the team is “going to work with him through the 53 and count on him to be back soon,” meaning he will be on the initial 53-man roster so he can play this season.
 Had he gone on injured reserve now, he would not be able to return.
 If he is on the initial 53-man roster then he could go on IR and return in eight weeks, if needed.